Derek-Ashmore/AWSLambda-Python-Example/README.md

 * Python 2.7 or above (may work in other versions, but untested)

 ## Inputs
 This application accepts a JSON input.
 An example follows below.
-The Json document can contain more, but must contain at least these three fields.
+The Json document can contain more, but must contain at least these fields.

 ```json
 {